Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 For discretionary directional futures trading, averaging into a losing position is structurally dangerous and should be avoided as a regular practice.

-The narrow exception: pre-planned, rules-based mean reversion strategies that systematically add at defined levels with hard position caps and a statistical edge in specific range conditions.
-This is a different type of strategy entirely from directional trend trading, and even within this category it requires disciplined hard stops at the maximum planned exposure.
+The narrow exception: pre-planned, rules-based mean reversion strategies with hard position caps and defined add levels — structurally different from directional trading, and requiring strict hard stops at the maximum planned exposure.

 The Psychology of Managing Open Positions #